-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers

-Prior authorization is required for select outpatient surgery or ambulatory surgical services.
-You or your provider can contact the plan if additional information is needed regarding what outpatient surgical services require an authorization.

-Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+What you must pay when Services that are covered for you you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Prior authorization is required for select outpatient surgery or 0% or 20% of the total cost ambulatory surgical services.
+You or your provider can contact for Medicare-covered the plan if additional information is needed regarding what outpatient surgery and/or outpatient surgical services require an authorization. services at an ambulatory surgical center.
+Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or 0% or 20% of the total cost outpatient.
+Unless the provider writes an order to admit you as an for Medicare-covered inpatient to the hospital, you are an outpatient and pay the costoutpatient surgery and/or sharing amounts for outpatient surgery.
+Even if you stay in the services at an outpatient hospital overnight, you might still be considered an "outpatient." hospital facility.
+If you are eligible for Medicare cost-sharing assistance under Medicaid, your cost-sharing may vary based on your level of Medicaid eligibility.